brooklyncentral/clocker/README.md

 ### Building from source

+The master branch of Clocker is at version [0.8.0-SNAPSHOT](http://github.com/brooklyncentral/clocker/).
-Build and run the latest Clocker from source as follows:
+Build and run this version of Clocker from source as follows:

 ```Bash
     % git clone https://github.com/brooklyncentral/clocker.git